 Appointments Panel

-The Appointments Panel considers nominations for those positions on Council which are directly appointed by Council.
-It is usually Chaired by the General Secretary, save for when the panel considers nominations for the incoming General Secretary when the Treasurer will step into the Chair.
+The Appointments Panel considers applications for those positions on Council which are directly appointed by Council.
+It is usually Chaired by the General Secretary, save for when the Panel considers applications for the incoming General Secretary when the Treasurer will step into the Chair.

-The Appointments Panel is comprised of four members of Council (including the General Secretary in the Chair) and members are approached subsequent to the initial receipt of Expressions of Interest (EOI) from for the roles advertised so as to ensure no conflicts of interest between panel members and candidates.
-The panel is appointed to reflect the diversity of Council’s membership, particularly in relation to:
+The Appointments Panel is comprised of four members of Council (including the General Secretary in the Chair) and members are approached subsequent to the receipt of nominations from for the roles advertised so as to ensure no conflicts of interest between Panel members and candidates.
+The Panel is appointed to reflect the diversity of Council’s membership, particularly in relation to:

 a.
 Gender balance, and insofar as possible, other legal protected characteristics